| Subscribe via itunes,yahoo or google |

 Do spiders have eyelids?

 Chris - They don't.
-Spiders have a compound eyes, so they have lots, and lots of individual lenses that then filter down through this lens material, onto a photo receptor, a light-sensitive plate underneath so they don't have a call for having any kind of eyelid type structure.
-Their eyes are open all the time, so they'll keep an eye on you because they've got plenty of them.
+Spiders have several pairs of simple eyes that filter light through a lens material onto photo receptors, light-sensitive structures, underneath.
+They don't have a call for having any kind of eyelid type structure.
+Their eyes are open all the time, so they'll keep an eye on you because they've got plenty of them!

 Does take-off weight vary with latitude?